IoT-Lab-FH-OOE/unisoc_t760_baseband_vulnerabilities/index.md

 ## Solution

-Unisoc publicly disclosed the vulnerabilities V1 and V2 as part of their [October 2025 Security Bulletin](https://www.unisoc.com/en/support/announcement/1976557615080263681).
+Unisoc publicly disclosed the vulnerabilities V1 - V2 as part of their [October 2025 Security Bulletin](https://www.unisoc.com/en/support/announcement/1976557615080263681).
 Moreover, Unisoc stated that they have released updated baseband firmware which fixes these vulnerabilities.
-According to Unisoc, the baseband firmware version `5G_MODEM_V2_23B_W24.26.4_P21` for the Motorola Moto G35 5G includes patches for the vulnerabilities V1 and V2.
+According to Unisoc, the baseband firmware version `5G_MODEM_V2_23B_W24.26.4_P21` includes patches for the vulnerabilities V1 - V2.

-Unisoc publicly disclosed the vulnerabilities V3 to V13 as part of their [December 2025 Security Bulletin](https://www.unisoc.com/en/support/announcement/1995394837938163714).
+Unisoc publicly disclosed the vulnerabilities V3 - V13 as part of their [December 2025 Security Bulletin](https://www.unisoc.com/en/support/announcement/1995394837938163714).
+Moreover, Unisoc stated that they have released updated baseband firmware which fixes these vulnerabilities.
+According to Unisoc, the baseband firmware version `5G_MODEM_V2_23B_W24.33.5_P18.2` includes patches for the vulnerabilities V3 - V13.

 ## Communication Timeline